iadvize/documentation/Documentation.md

 ## What is the Developer Platform?

 The iAdvize Developer Platform allows developers to build apps and use our public APIs.
+The beta version of the Developer Platform will be available soon.
-Do you want to develop an app?
-We are providing you with documentation and a private testing environment.
+As a beta tester, we will provide you with documentation and a private testing environment.

 ## Why to build apps to iAdvize?